Panko Shrimp – So Crispy! (VIDEO)

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Panko Shrimp are the perfect appetizer or main dish to serve at your next get together or to enjoy yourself during the week!
-The shrimp are moist and flavorful on the inside, encased in a thin, super crunchy coating and pair perfectly with my homemade Thai Sweet Chili Sauce or Spicy Mayo for dipping.
-It’s easy to make your own at home with restaurant-quality results!
+Panko Shrimp are the perfect appetizer or even main dish – the shrimp are super crispy on the outside, juicy and tender on the inside, and pair perfectly with homemade Thai Sweet Chili Sauce or Spicy Mayo!

 Key Tip